 Steps to set up EDI 834 transactions

-Setting up EDI 834 transactions requires careful planning and coordination between trading partners.
-The following are the key steps involved in setting up EDI 834 transactions:
+Setting up 834 transactions requires careful planning and coordination between trading partners.
+The key steps involved are:

-- Determine the scope of the project: Before beginning the implementation process, it is important to identify the scope of the project.
-This includes determining the details that will be transferred, its structure, and the trading partners involved.
+- Determine the scope of the project: It is important to identify the scope of the project which includes determining the details that will be transferred, its structure, and the trading partners involved.

 - Choose an EDI software solution: An EDI software solution is necessary to translate data into the required EDI format.
-Select an EDI solution that is compatible with your current systems and offers the required functionality for carrying out EDI transactions.
+Select an EDI solution that is compatible with your current systems.
+It must also offer the required functionality for carrying out EDI transactions.

 - Establish communication protocols: Decide on the approach for exchanging EDI files with your business partners, which could include utilizing a value-added network (VAN), establishing direct EDI communication, or employing a web-based portal.